Jarcionek/Factorio-Zooming-Reinvented/README.md

 As a workaround, you can use the Binoculars item.
 Note that it can only be used within the artillery range.
 Although it behaves like an artillery remote, don't worry - artillery will not fire at that location.

-### After moving the map (in the map view), zooming out causes the map to jump to another location
+### zooming out in the map view causes the map to jump to another location

 Because of all the limitations listed above, this mod keeps track of the last entity you selected (i.e. hovered over) and assumes that this is where the map is.
 If you zoom in to see the world and hover over some buildings (which usually happens all the time, without you even realising it) and then just zoom out to see more world, this works reasonably well.
 The existing modding API doesn't offer any functionality that could allow to address other use cases.

+This can be caused by:

+* moving a map (whether with WSAD controls or by dragging)
+* clicking on the minimap to open a map
+* clicking on the alert
+* opening the map from the train GUI

-As a workaround, you might want to disable 'map zoom out after map move' in the Mod Settings.
+As a workaround for the first case, you might want to disable 'map zoom out after map move' in the Mod Settings.
 Then the only way to zoom out is to reopen the map, use 'Quick zoom out' or zoom in to the 'zoom to world' view and hover over some object - this will update last known map position and allow to zoom out again.
+You can also use 'Enable zoom out' control if you don't mind the map position change.

+Other three issues unfortunately cannot be addressed with the existing modding API.
+I have raised [modding interface request](https://forums.factorio.com/viewtopic.php?f=28&t=69156) that would allow to address these issues.

 ### 'Quick zoom in' and 'Quick zoom out' controls are not assigned to the mouse wheel by default